Kiyotoko/raw-rebalance-submod/README.md

 ## Installation

-You can install it from the Steam Worshop or from ModDB.
+You can install it from the Steam Workshop or from ModDB.

 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3131109252">
     <img alt="Mod on Steam" width="200px" src="https://img.shields.io/badge/Subscribe-On_Steam-blue?style=social&logo=steam&link=https%3A%2F%2Fsteamcommunity.com%2Fsharedfiles%2Ffiledetails%2F%3Fid%3D3131109252">